-Six (Tactical) Tips On How to Be a Great Salesperson…
+Six (Tactical) Sales Tips On How To Be a Great Salesperson

 This week on Facebook, one of my friends posted about how she hates it when people call her EVERY day to follow up and “make sure that she got their message.”
-It got me thinking that there are some basic tips to being an effective salesperson that some people just don’t know…
+It got me thinking that there are some basic tips for being an effective salesperson that some people just don’t know.

-- Be prompt – Once you finally have the call scheduled, you want to make sure that you are prompt.
+4. Be prompt – Once you finally have the call scheduled, you want to make sure that you are prompt.
 It tells the customer that you value their time as much as they do.
 It also shows them respect and responsibility.
-If you are unable to call at the appointed time, always contact them in advance to let them know you will be running late and apologize.
+If you are unable to call at the appointed time, always call or email to let them know why you are running late.

-- Follow up as requested or promised – After the call has been completed, make sure to do any follow up activities that were promised.
+6. Follow up as requested or promised – After the call has been completed, make sure to do any follow-up activities that were promised.
 If you said that you would send materials, make sure to send them.
 If you agreed to check back in three weeks, make a note in your CRM to do so.
-If you agreed to see them at the next big trade show, add them on your target meeting list now.
+If you agreed to see them at the next big trade show, add them to your target meeting list now.